JosephM101/Charging-Sound-Changer/README.md

 This process may look different on phones from other brands that heavily customize their devices like Samsung.

 Once all of that is complete, choose a sound that's within the 5-second limit, turn it on and plug in your device!

+## Installing
+\[WIP\]

+## Permissions
+After installing the app, you'll need to accept every permission to ensure proper functionality.
+Here are the permissions currently required, and their rationale:

+- **Notification permissions**: These permissions are required on Android 13 and later for apps to post notifications.
+This app needs those permissions for the service notification that allows it to continue running in the background with a smaller likelihood of being terminated by Android when resources are low.
+- **Battery optimization permissions**: Required to ensure that the app can run in the background consistently, and to ensure that sounds aren't delayed too much.
+- **File permissions**: To load sounds, this app needs permission to access your files.
+Don't worry!
+This permission will only be used when you ask to load sounds.
+After a sound is chosen, it is copied to the app's local data directory for later.
+If you are keen, you could disable this permission after choosing a sound, and the app would continue to function.